mia-platform/distribution/modules/scheduling/kube-green/base/README.md

 # Traefik Module

-Kube-green is a Kubernetes addon that allows you to shut down the workload you don't need with the definition of *schedules*.
+Kube-green is a Kubernetes addon that allows you to shut down the workloads you don't need with the definition of *schedules*.

 [Here is the link to Kube-green official repository.]

 ## What the base module contains

 - **CRDs:** Kube-green custom resource definitions
-- **Resources (Traefik ingress):**
+- **Resources:**
   - **Configs:** configurations of related resources.
-  - **Workload:** deployments and services for Kube-green ingress and its dashboards
+  - **Workload:** deployments and services for Kube-green controller and its service
   - **RBAC:** The necessary service account, `ClusterRole` and `ClusterRoleBinding`.

 ## Flavors